 People always laugh at that.
 But he’s only half joking.

 When he enters the office at seven a.m. sharp, a janitor walks by and waves.
-Osbourne sucks down the last of the coffee from his thermos.
+Osbourne sucks down the dregs from his thermos.

 The janitor blinks.
 “You better be careful.
 You start having that much and you might not be able to sleep.
 Might even start seeing things.”
 He chuckles at that bit of hyperbole.

 Osbourne does not.
 He glares at the janitor while he pours cup number nine.
-He doesn’t like when people criticize the things he loves.
+He doesn’t like when people laugh about the things he loves.

 Osbourne has not slept in a month and a night.

-He had 23 cups of coffee at work today, six up from his weekday average, and now that he’s lying in bed, all he can think about is cup number 24.
+He had 23 cups of coffee at work today, more than double his weekday average, and now that he’s lying in bed, all he can think about is cup number 24.

 His mouth waters.
 Sweat gathers on his palms.
-He rolls over, tries to think about stocks, the board meeting tomorrow, the slightly below expected year-over-year growth for this quarter.
+He rolls over, tries to think about stocks, tomorrow’s board meeting, the slightly below expected year-over-year growth for this quarter.
 But every time he begins to drift off into dream, the images melt to black, then trickle down into a steaming mug of freshly-brewed coffee.

 He can’t resist.
-Osbourne rises from his bed and makes himself a fresh pot.
+Osbourne rises from his bed and fixes a fresh pot.

 At the board meeting, Osbourne decides that he’s losing his mind.